 I think some folk felt it because, particularly in Beaconsfield, you were who you were and you weren’t a ‘nearly priested’ – it just wasn’t on the horizon.
 Everyone was in the same boat.
 It was lovely to be one of the first 20 women to be ordained.

 After ordination, because I had already retired I helped in the parish that I’d been in all along, Beaconsfield.
 Everyone was pleased.
 I think it was more difficult for some people if their parish wasn’t so accepting, because there was quite a backwash against women ordination, it was hard.
 I didn’t experience any prejudice.
 I don’t think I was ever in a position where I was demanding people to allow me to do what they weren’t happy with, so they didn’t have to say, ‘Yes, but…’

 I took services when asked, but there were some difficulties with marriages.
 You had to be so careful because of the law – not Church law.
 One parish wanted me to conduct marriages but then decided l shouldn’t.
 I don’t remember all the ins and outs, but you had to be so careful because it involved civil law.
 I’m pretty sure I never married anybody.
 I did funerals obviously, which is where you often had people that you knew, and you were able to minister to them in a different way.

 I feel because I began low and ended high, it was all good.
 If I’d had a more important job to start with I might well have been much more frustrated!

-The Reverend Jane Durell (b.
-1932) was interviewed at Corton House Norwich for WISEArchive on 11th August 2015.
+The Reverend Jane Durell (1932-2018) talking to WISEArchive at Corton House, Norwich on 11th August 2015.
 This is an edited version.
 She also wrote the contribution “Slowly, slowly does it … women become priests”.